 Nokia Networks, a Finish network infrastructure provider, employs 600 engineers in its Kraków location.
 The team here works on the real stuff, including embedded systems and network applications, generating demand for C/C++ programmers, Linux and networking specialists.

-… we have a small favour to ask.
-We love bringing you interesting content.
-If you enjoyed this article, please like us and follow us on social media.
-This helps us reach more people and grow our business.
+If you enjoyed this article, please like, share and follow us on social media.
+This helps us reach more people and grow our business .